felipelouza/gsufsort/README.md

 # gsufsort:

 This software builds SA, LCP, DA, GSA and BWT for **string collections**.
-The algorithm [gsaca-k](https://github.com/felipelouza/gsa-is) is at the core of gsufsort.

 ## install